Kubernetes Day India 2019: Overview and Pro Tips for Attendees

 Cloud, Container, and Kubernetes: Where it all began

 Many companies today are adopting an all-in cloud strategy to tap the agility and speed the cloud offers.
-It helps them to connect to advanced capabilities such as blockchain and AI in real time.
+Business are resorting to Kubernetes Cloud providers to help adopt a robust cloud strategy.
+A great strategy helps them to connect to advanced capabilities such as blockchain and AI in real time.

 To run applications effectively in the cloud, a cloud-native approach is the best measure.
 Cloud-native means building and running applications that optimize the cloud computing delivery model.
 It suggests that the apps live in the public cloud, as opposed to an on-premise datacenter.
 Containers facilitate this smooth transition from on-premise to cloud by helping developers quickly spin up new, cloud-native workloads.